 Following the media rush to commemorate the First World War, Stephen Badsey is disappointed that television has so far failed to embrace the latest historical research on the conflict.

-Glenn Richardson explores the life and personality of Francis I.
+The life and personality of Francis I.

 The First World War transformed women-only Somerville College.
 It became a hospital for convalescing soldiers, housed poets and writers and changed forever the fortunes of female students, writes Frank Prochaska.